dtonhofer/prolog_notes/swipl_notes/about_byrd_box_model/README.md

 - **`call`**: Incoming, left-to-right.
 The B-Box is created by the PP, then called (exactly once, actually) through this port.
 If this is the start of a clause body, there must have been a previous box that concluded successfully: the special B-Box performing the head unifications.
+  Entering via `call` is equivalent to asking the predicate to constructively find solutions given the current values for its arguments (which can be found in the term store).

 - **`exit`** (or better, **`succ`**) Outgoing, left-to-right: The predicate call succeeds, and the next B-Box can be instantiated and called.
 Which B-Box that is depends on the current state of the surrounding B-Box, which manages branching, B-Box instantiations and wiring.
 If this was the end of a clause body, the execution token is transferred to the surrounding B-Box instead.
+Exiting via `succ` is equivalent to the predicate stating that it constructively found a solution and that the witness (the constructed solution) is given by the current contents of the term store (which are named by the shared variables of the clause)

 - **`redo`**: Incoming, right-to-left.
 The B-Box to the right has encountered failure or a collection of results via a meta-predicate like `bagof/3` is ongoing, or